 The Las Vegas team name will be revealed in September and the team will not start to play until the 2017/2018 season.
 Yet there was plenty of people flowing in to see where they could be sitting once the seat selection process begins.
 No real timetable has been announced for that part of the game plan.

 As you would expect for something funded in part from MGM, it’s all well monetized.
-From wall to wall signage to suites to lounges and patio-style seating, it’s all about the money.
-Signs, placards and designated special areas “sponsored by” various entertainment and beverage companies.
-No McDonalds here.
-All Strip style fast food and premium nightclub offerings, bring your credit card…
+From wall-to-wall signage to suites to lounges and patio-style seating.
+In Vegas, it’s all about the money.
+Signs, placards, and designated special areas “sponsored by” various entertainment and beverage companies.
+No McDonald’s here.
+All Strip-style fast food and premium nightclub offerings.
+So bring your credit card…

-Surprising, about the only area I found not monetized was the mens restroom.
+Surprisingly, the only area I found not monetized was the men’s restroom ( I didn’t check the ladies).
 I thought for sure they would sell that advertising space above the urinals.
-The nightclubs do it all the time here…
+The nightclubs do it all the time…

 Although I did not buy a season ticket or pick out my desired seat location, I still believe this will be a winning and successful venture.
 There are too many pluses going for it.
-We have one more year before the inaugural team hits the ice and they have a lot of people cheering for them already.
+Unfortunately, we have one more year before the inaugural team hits the ice.
+The good news is that they already have a lot of people cheering for them.

 For those die-hard hockey fans, they are hosting the annual Frozen Fury, NHL exhibition games here on October 7/8